-She advises clients in relation to all issues arising from marital or de facto separation including complex property settlements involving trusts, companies, tracing of assets and cross-border issues, binding financial agreements, asset planning, spousal maintenance and child support.
+Vanessa advises clients in relation to all issues arising from the breakdown of a marriage or de facto relationship including complex property settlements involving trusts, companies, tracing of assets and cross-border issues, binding financial agreements, asset planning, spousal maintenance and child support.

 Vanessa acts for the complete spectrum of clients including high net worth individuals, primary producers based in rural areas, clients who need advice in relation to how to deal with property division involving a small property pool, or a single asset such as a house or a business, as well as clients facing extremely challenging and difficult domestic circumstances.